denislour/Assignment/README.md

 ## Django Web Component

 1. Poetry is used for package management.
 Ensure Poetry is installed on your system to use this component.
-2. The Django project setup involves specific CLI commands such as django-admin startproject, startapp, makemigrations, migrate, and createsuperuser.
+2. The Django project setup involves specific CLI commands such as `django-admin startproject, startapp, makemigrations, migrate, and createsuperuser`.
 3. The Product component leverages Django's capabilities in building models and registering them in the admin.
 CRUD operations are managed by Django for each declared model.
 4. A key feature is a basic web template that uses fetch API to communicate with the Node API through the Python proxy on port 5000.
-This template allows for fetching, adding, updating, and deleting users.
-However, as this is a basic implementation, it does not handle certain edge cases, such as failing Node's validation checks during update or create operations.
+This template allows for `fetching, adding, updating, and deleting users`.
+However, as this is a basic implementation, **it does not handle** certain edge cases, such as _failing Node's validation checks during update or create operations_.